nikolskiy/me/sphinx/my/resume.rst

 +---------------------------+----------------+---------------+

 Design and implement web solutions using HTML, CSS, PHP, SQL, and other web technologies.
-Respond to client requests to update websites, perform the update and follow up to ensure client satisfaction.
+Respond to client requests to update websites, perform the update, and follow up to ensure client satisfaction.

 Arctic Region Supercomputing Center
 +++++++++++++++++++++++++++++++++++